What was the main musical style of this concert?

 By: Luke Brautigam

 The first scene captures the scene of Einstein’s Home, where Luke Brautigam plays the role of Gabriel, who is the main lead of the play.
 Gabriel is preparing to go to jail after his imprisonment is confirmed when he receives an invitation to the party of a lifetime.
-At this moment the music is maintained to spark the sadness in the air and make the audience understand the emotions of Gabriel who disappointed in himself and his prank that led him to prison.
+At this moment, the music is maintained to spark sadness in the air and make the audience understand Gabriel’s emotions, which are disappointment in himself and the prank that led him to prison.

 The beats performed in this are irregular and free to highlight the mixture of emotions.
-The melody is, therefore, unorganized and set of different tunes and pitches.
-The music geniuses used a variety of notes and rhythms to perform a texture of music that is unique and captures the mind with every emotion portrayed in a distinguished way, which supports the character’s emotions.
+The melody is, therefore, unorganized and is a set of different tunes and pitches.
+The music geniuses used a variety of notes and rhythms to create a unique texture of music that captures the mind with every emotion portrayed in a distinguished way, which supports the character’s emotions.

-At the beginning of the scene, the tempo of the music is kept very slow and soothing while embarking a feeling of despair among the audience to be able to relate to the character.
+At the beginning of the scene, the tempo of the music is kept very slow and soothing while creating a feeling of despair among the audience so that they can relate to the character.
 As Gabriel receives an invitation, the tempo is faster, and a higher pitch is used to describe the excitement it feels.
 However, this reminds him that he won’t be able to be a part of it.
 This quick change in feelings is demonstrated by the sudden change in the rhythm and harmony of notes.

 Act Three